evmos/docs/docs/validate/upgrades/list-of-upgrades.md

 # List of Upgrades

-Check the details and requirements for each mainnet and testnet upgrade. {synopsis}
+Check the details and requirements for each mainnet and testnet upgrade.

 #### Mainnet